Discappjs/discapp/README.md

 export class RandomCommand extends BaseCommand {}
 ```

-Notice a couple of things here:
+Some notes about the code above:

-1. The `@Command('random')` part is telling Discapp that the class bellow is a command, and its code `random`.
+1. The `@Command('random')` part is telling Discapp that the class bellow is a command, and its code is `random`.
-2. Every command should extends the class `BaseCommand` coming from Discapp.
+2. Every command should extends the class `BaseCommand` coming from Discapp, this is for avoiding you to write a lot of code common to all commands.

+After that, we're ready for declaring our command arguments.

 ### Declaring the command arguments

-Once you have declared your command, the next step is to declare the command arguments.
-As we defined previouly, our command will take two arguments `min` and `max`, so lets define them:
+Once you have declared your command, the next step is to declare its arguments.
+As we defined previouly, our command will take two arguments `min` and `max`, so let's define them:

 ```ts
 import { Command, BaseCommand, Argument } from 'discapp'